bigscience-workshop/biomedical/README.md

 Details for contributor acknowledgements and rewards can be found [here](#Thank-you)

 ## Get started!

-Please make a github account prior to implement a dataset; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-You will also need at least Python 3.6+.
-If you are installing python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with necessary packages. **We strongly recommend Python 3.8+ for stability**.

-All commands in the guide provided are done through terminal access.
-If you need help, please [reach out to an admin](#Community-channels).

 ### 1. Choose a dataset to implement